The EDG grant, as it is often erroneously called, refers to the Enterprise Development Grant disbursed by Enterprise Singapore (ESG).

 The EDG grant subsidises a submitted project and works on a reimbursement basis.
 This means the project has to be completed with all expenses paid out.
 The audited accounts, documentation and final report with all achieved project deliverables can then be submitted for reimbursement.

 The EDG grant funds qualifying project costs that include consultancy fees from certified 3rd party consultants and internal manpower costs.

 Typically, companies can receive up to 70% of support for the qualifying project costs.
-However, the Supplementary Budget 2020 raised the support level to up to 80% if you apply within the time frame of 1 of April 2020 to 30 September 2021*.
+However, as announced at Singapore Budget 2021, the maximum support level will be raised to 80% and extended from 30 Sept 2021 to 31 Mar 2022*.

 Strategic Brand and Marketing Development

 If you are looking to improve the traditional or digital marketing or branding of your business in Singapore, you can apply for a EDG grant under the “Core Capabilities” pillar – Strategic Brand and Marketing Development.

 This “pillar” supports a project that helps your company better capture target audiences and markets by differentiating your brand, and your products and services.